ArctosDB/documentation-wiki/_how_to/How_to_Edit_Taxa.markdown

 ---
-title: How to Edit Taxonomy
+title: How to Edit Taxa
 layout: default_toc
 ---